 A clay bar treatment helps to remove this without damaging or even removing the slight layer of clear coat.
 As a rule of thumb the heaviest amount of paint contamination can be found on the upwards-facing areas of the vehicle including the hood, roof, and trunk, as well as the rear bumper and directly behind the wheel wells.
 Left untreated, these contaminant’s will continue to work their way deeper and deeper into the clear coat, eventually making it necessary for a compounding.
 Every time you have you cars finish compounded you loose a physical layer of the clear coat and its protection against UV rays destroying the pigment in the paint.
 This is why Clay Bar Treatments are so desirable.

 Interestingly, a heavily contaminated paint surface can actually hide the significant defects of a painted surface, giving you the impression that the paint is in great condition when it really isn’t.
 Contaminated dirt can be so severe that it will completely fill all of the fine scratches and swirls in the paint.
 Exteriors in this condition have usually never been waxed in years and have probably not been washed in many weeks, if not months.
-If your car is in this condition, shame on you, but never fear, we can fix it, even oxidized paint can be fixed with proper professional detailing, but that’s another service, see exterior restoration.
+If your car is in this condition, shame on you, but never fear, we can fix it, even oxidized paint can be fixed with proper professional detailing.

-So once the vehicle has been thoroughly washed to remove the initial layer of dirt, and then clay bar treatment used to remove the dirt and contaminants imbedded in the clearcoat, the surface is now as clean as can be and is ready for the ultimate shine.
+So once the vehicle has been thoroughly washed to remove the initial layer of dirt, and then clay bar treatment used to remove the dirt and contaminants embedded in the clear coat, the surface is now as clean as can be and is ready for the ultimate shine.
 This type of professional show ready shine can only be produced through professional car paint polishing techniques applied with the proper professional equipment to repair weeks months or sometimes years of damage.
 But never fear, Pro Tint Detailing has seen it all, and fixed everything thrown at us.
-Call us for an appointment today – 407-841-2123
+Call us for an appointment today – 407-841-2123.